Pepper (Inspector of Taxes) v Hart: Criticism

 The decision also contradicted previous precedent as to the nature of evidence.
 John Baker notes that it violates strong rules which exclude the use of written evidence to interpret a document, unless the evidence was found in said document.
 Baker also argued that ministerial statements should not be used as evidence because they are irrelevant; "no individual member of Parliament is in a position to state what that intention is or to speak for the silent majority.
 Parliament acts as a corporate body and the only expression of its common intention is the text to which the Queen and both Houses have given their unqualified assent.
 What passes in one House is not formally known to the other".
 An individual MP's statements, minister or not, may be based on a false understanding of the legal issues; MPs regularly vote for proposals having disagreed with the statements of the spokesman simply because they like the proposal itself.

 J. C. Jenkins, who interprets Pepper as making the jobs of parliamentary draftsmen much easier in some ways, also foresees it as making the job more difficult.
 Because of the added resources courts can draw on, there is now increased pressure to produce statutes which will not be interpreted in the wrong way.
 Departments sponsoring legislation normally prepare briefings for their ministers when talking in Parliament; draftsmen may now be expected to vet these, a time-consuming process.
 The draftsmen may also have to look at material produced by these departments other than the statutes, as it may be discussed in court; in Pepper, Lord Browne-Wilkinson considered a press release produced by the Inland Revenue.
 The decision also changes parliamentary practice.
 Under previous practice, if a minister was asked a question publicly and could not immediately reply with an answer, or publicly made a statement that later turned out to be incorrect, he would privately write a letter explaining or correcting himself.
 As a result of Pepper, such private replies may have to be made publicly.
-In addition, Members of Parliament are more aware that their statements, and those statements they induct Ministers to make, may be looked at by the courts.
+In addition, Members of Parliament are more aware that their statements, and those statements they induce ministers to make, may be looked at by the courts.
 As a result, these statements and inducements may be structured differently, and MPs may be more concerned that their issues be dealt with "at length and on the record", making parliamentary proceedings "more formal, more cluttered, and more protracted".